-- 1 No law or measure identified regarding the use of forfeited funds to compensate the victims of terrorist offences or their families.
+TF is not criminalized in accordance with the FT Convention.
+There is some doubt as to whether freezing mechanism could be invoked in response to a requesting foreign State's freezing requirement arising in relation to a terrorist financing offence.
+No law or measure identified regarding the use of forfeited funds to compensate the victims of terrorist offences or their families.
 Not all terrorism offences referenced in Annex 1 to the TF Convention are criminalized as required.
 Reciprocal confidentiality (as required by article 12 (Assistance to other States) is not addressed in the Penal Code or Penal Procedures Code.
 No provisions addressing the matters of custody arrangements, terms under which an offender transferred to Sint marten from a State will be returned to that State from which the offender was transferred, credit for time spent in custody of State to which the offender was transferred, were identified in the Penal Code or Penal Procedures Code.
 No laws were identified on the matter of the guarantee of fair treatment of persons in custody.
-There is a strong possibility therefore that the TCSP owners, directors and some managers not falling within the definition of staff, may be exposed to criminal liability for breaches of the NOSTSP in respect of reports made by the TCSP pursuant to the NORUT THE DRAFT OF THE CRIMINAL PROCEDURES CODE IS ON REVIEW AT THE COUNCIL OF ADVICE.
-THE DRAFT OF THE CRIMINAL PROCEDURES CODE INCLUDES THE OFFENCES IN AFOREMENTIONED CONVENTIONS.
-THE DRAFT OF THE OPIUM NATIONAL ORDINANCE IS PENDING.
-UPDATE WILL START WHEN OTHER DRAFTS IN PROCEDURE ARE FINALIZED.
-Constitution of Sint Maarten states in the following articles that: Article 3 No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.
-Article 4 1.
-No one shall be held in slavery or servitude.
-2. No one may perform forced or compulsory labor, other than as a community service.
-[Note: voluntary community service] 3.
-Trafficking in human beings is prohibited.
-Article 26
+There is a strong possibility therefore that the TCSP owners, directors and some managers not falling within the definition of staff, may be exposed to criminal liability for breaches of the NOSTSP in respect of reports made by the TCSP pursuant to the NORUT THE DRAFT OF THE OPIUMLANDSVERORDENING 1960 IS STILL PENDING.
+THE DRAFT OF THE CRIMINAL PROCEDURES CODE IS ON REVIEW AT THE COUNCIL OF ADVICE.
+36. MLA PC The extent of Mutual Legal Assistance that may be extended by Sint Maarten is limited by the following deficiencies identified: The indirect or unlawful provision of funding for the commission of a terrorism offence is not criminalized.
+Amend the Penal Code to address the deficiencies set out in the ratings table.
+Next to that the proposed article 2:54 and 2:55 PC SXM creates the crime of aiding or abetting a terrorist crime under which financing also can be deemed as a crime.
+In article 2:55 the financing of crime is punishable as a severe crime.
+Next to that article 1:120 PC SXM (currently article 48a) criminalizes the aiding and abetting of the crimes mentioned in article 2:54 and 2:55.
+Of course